 Dat chocolate sorbet though.
 Mind blown.
 All you need to know.
 Go there.
 Have several scoops.
 Return.
 Every day.
 Yes.
 Yes.
 Yes.
 Yes.
 There are several other delicious vegan flavors including strawberry, passion fruit, dragon fruit, and mandarine, as well as great coffee, but that’s unimportant.
 THE CHOCOLATE SORBET.
 I REPEAT.
 CHOCOLATE.
 SORBET.
 That is all.
 You’re welcome.

 Vibe is so cool.
 Likely the coolest interior in town.
 On top of that, the food is amazing and all of it is vegan.
 I was all over their cashew sour cream, the creamiest and tartest dream of cashew creams of all.
 So, the tacos or the quesadillas are my prime recommendations – especially ordered with a side of extra cashew cream cheese.
 Or two.
 Or three.
 I’m told the burgers are also excellent.
 Fab drink menu too.
 Definitely one of my faves.

-Artillery quickly became one of my favorite spots to cowork with friends.
+Artillery quickly became one of my favourite spots to cowork with friends.
 They have amazing smoothies, kombucha, a full kale menu (!) at the time of writing, great coffee and fast internet.
-The interior is cozy and the staff is extremely friendly.
+The interior is cosy and the staff is extremely friendly.
 A good place to buy some souvenirs too.

 7. SISTER SREY

 Another wonderful social enterprise that’s here to help Khmer students and have a sustainable impact on the community.
 Sister Srey has a beautiful interior to linger into for hours as you watch life go by along the river.
 The raw vegan options are really lovely, especially the cakes.
 The coffee is also excellent.
 To top it off, 20% of all profits go towards supporting individuals through education, health, and hygiene, and supports rural families.